Encharted Cook

 A cheese rasp and a small block of parmigiano-reggiano cheese.
 A few sprigs of basil are nearby.

-You can spoon this sauce over your pasta or drain the pasta and add it to the pot of sauce.
-Either way, it is delicious and gets even better with a grating of parmesan cheese and a few fresh leaves of basil.
+You can spoon this sauce over your favorite cooked spaghetti or other pasta, or add the pasta plus ½ pasta water to the pot of cooked sauce and bring the pasta and sauce to a simmer.
+Either way, it is delicious and is even better with a grating of parmesan cheese and a few fresh leaves of basil.

-Meat sauce is mixed with bucatini pasta in a white bowl.
-The pasta is topped with shaved parmesan cheese and garnished with a sprig of fresh basil.
+Italian Meat Sauce mixed through cooked spaghetti in a white bowl garnished with parmesan cheese and a sprig of fresh basil.

 More Delicious Main Dish Recipes